isacikgoz/libgit2-api/README.md

 # Using this API

+First of all you should get this project by

+`go get -d github.com/isacikoz/libgit2-api`

-First of all, you will need a compiled libgit2 library on your operating system.
+After you downloaded it you will need a compiled libgit2 library on your operating system.
 If you are on macOS and using brew, you can install libgit2 via `brew install libgit2`, if you want to build it by yourself here you go:
 - make sure you have following libraries and tools installed:
   - cmake
   - pkg-config